EliSlovik/Group-Project/README.md

 # Members
 ####

+### Eli Slovik (Main Programmer): Will mainly work on the Upgrade class and its subclass Enhancers
 * Aidan Slovik (Graphics Programmer, and Designer): Will design our hard coded map of SLC, and will help Peter with making randomly generated maps

 * Jialai Ying (GUI/Flexible Programmer): Will be the main programmer of our GUI